Uganda anti-gay bill draws church, donor battle lines

 The bill's floundering in parliament since 2009 signals Museveni is reluctant to proceed.

-Stephen Tashobya, who chairs the parliamentary legal affairs committee tasked with scrutinizing the bill before a vote, said the committee had been "busy with other affairs".
+Stephen Tashobya, who chairs the parliamentary legal affairs committee tasked with scrutinising the bill before a vote, said the committee had been "busy with other affairs".

 "The president made general remarks sometime back, more than a year ago, (that) he didn't think that the bill was very urgent," Tashobya said.